The spots on the skin that may be announcing a malfunction of the liver

 -

-Stomach pain or bloated belly: As levels of albumin and protein are retained in the blood and fluid, it can make people appear pregnant (a condition often called ascites).
+Stomach pain or bloated tummy: As levels of albumin and protein in the blood and fluid are retained, it can make people appear pregnant (a condition often called ascites).
 While ascites can be caused by numerous medical conditions, cirrhosis of the liver is the most common reason.

 -